davidzhu10/CS286_FinalProject/README.md

 Install the Travelling Salesman Problem solver with: pip install tsp

-Run the baseline simulation with: python3 baseline.py
+Run the simulation with: python3 extension.py

 First, the decentralized coverage problem will be solved, displaying the Voronoi regions and medians.
 Once the plot is closed, the DRV task allocation and completion simulation will run.